-Section 8: Other supporting information Please provide any other supporting information you wish to make about the site.
+Section 8: Other supporting information

+Please provide any other supporting information you wish to make about the site.
 For example, this could include details of any planning permissions for the site, details of any previous call for sites or brownfield land register submissions.

-Section 9: Authority employee/member It is an important principle of the plan-making that the process is open and transparent.
+Section 9: Authority employee/member

+It is an important principle of the plan-making that the process is open and transparent.
 For the purposes of this question, "related to" means related, by birth or otherwise, closely enough that a fair-minded and informed observer, having considered the facts, would conclude that there was bias on the part of the local planning authority.
-Do any of the following statements apply to you or the landowner? (please tick all that apply): I am employed by Cheshire East Council I am an elected member of Cheshire East Council I am related to an employee of Cheshire East Council I am related to an elected member of Cheshire East Council Tam related to an elected member of Cheshire East Council Section 10: Agreement
+Do any of the following statements apply to you or the landowner? (please tick all that apply):

+I am employed by Cheshire East Council I am an elected member of Cheshire East Council $\Box$ I am related to an employee of Cheshire East Council $\Box$ I am related to an elected member of Cheshire East Council

+Section 10: Agreement

 In submitting this form, you confirm that the information provided is correct to the best of your knowledge and understand that your personal information will be processed in line with the Strategic Planning Privacy Notice.

+Name: Date:

-Name: Date: New local plan for Cheshire East "Call for sites" form: housing and economic uses
+New local plan for Cheshire East | "Call for sites" form: housing and economic uses